ANNarchy/ANNarchy/docs/manual/SpikeNeuron.rst

 Spiking neurons
 ===============================

-Contrary to rate-coded neurons, the use of spiking neurons requires the aditional definition of a spike condition (the criteria defining the emission of a spike, typically when the membrane potential exceeds a threshold) and reset equations, governing the evolution of all variables after a spike is emitted.
+Contrary to rate-coded neurons, the use of spiking neurons requires the additional definition of a spike condition (the criteria defining the emission of a spike, typically when the membrane potential exceeds a threshold) and reset equations, governing the evolution of all variables after a spike is emitted.

 Let's consider a simple leaky integrate-and-fire spiking neuron model (LIF):